 D.0 Introduction

-This annex is applicable when UICC (a type of Independent Security Element compliant with ETSI TS 102 221 [24] and ETSI TS 102 671 [23]) is involved in M2M service layer security using Pre-Shared symmetric Keys, whether it only serves as a mean to pre-provision M2M Service layer material in M2M Devices/Gateways, or it is further used as Secured Environment in an M2M Device/Gateway.
+This annex is applicable when UICC (a type of Independent Secure Element compliant with ETSI TS 102 221 [24] and ETSI TS 102 671 [23]) is involved in M2M service layer security using Pre-Shared symmetric Keys, whether it only serves as a mean to pre-provision M2M Service layer material in M2M Devices/Gateways, or it is further used as Secured Environment in an M2M Device/Gateway.

-In case of M2M deployments using asymmetric credentials (e.g. PKI), or in case support of advanced UICC features such as File System support is not desired, Annex X of the present document provides an interoperable framework that can be implemented on tamper resistant hardware secure elements without relying on UICC specific features.
+In case of M2M deployments using asymmetric credentials (e.g. Public Key cryptography), or in case support of advanced UICC features such as File System support is not desired, Annex X of the present document provides an interoperable framework that can be implemented on tamper resistant hardware secure elements without relying on UICC specific features.

 Specifically, the involvement of UICC in oneM2M security may include any of the following steps: